-- (b) During and in relation to a drug trafficking crime, a person may not: - (1) possess a firearm under sufficient circumstances to constitute a nexus to the drug trafficking crime; or - (2) use, wear, carry, or transport a firearm. - (c) Penalty.
+- (b) During and in relation to a drug trafficking crime, a person may not: - (1) possess a firearm under sufficient circumstances to constitute a nexus to the drug trafficking crime; or - (2) use, wear, carry, or transport a firearm.

+(c) Penalty.
 See Statute for exact language

-In addition to the sentence provided for the drug trafficking crime, a person who violates subsection (b) of this section is guilty of a felony and the court shall double the minimum mandatory sentence if a firearm is used.
+In addition to the sentence provided for the drug trafficking crime, a person who violates subsection (b) of this section is guilty of a felony and the court shall double the minimum mandatory sentence if the firearm used during and in relation to a drug trafficking crime is: